George Edgar Shankel

-Win Osborn was born in Haines, Oregon.
+Before his return to CJC, he had married Win Osborn, in Seattle, Washington, on June 17, 1919.
+Win had been born in Haines, Oregon, on December 15, 1893.
 Following completion of high school in Portland, she attended the Oregon Agricultural College, now Oregon State College, and the Oregon State Normal School.
-In 1917 she began her career teaching art and elocution (speech) at Walla Walla College, now University.
-Two years later she married George Edgar Shankel, a college student.
-After his graduation in 1920, they moved to Canada, where he served as head of the English department at Canadian Junior College, now Canadian University College, for five years.
+In 1917 she began her career teaching art and elocution (speech) at WWC.
+Two years later, she married George Shankel, a college student.
+After his graduation in 1920, they moved to Canada, where he taught English and served as head of the department at CJC for five years.

 The Shankels went to Cape Town, South Africa, in 1925, where he taught English and history and she taught music at Helderberg College.
-He became president of the college in 1936, after he had completed a master's degree in history at the University of Washington during a furlough in 1932-33.
+He became president of the college in 1936, after he had completed a master's degree in history at the University of Washington during a furlough in 1931-32.
 They returned to WWC in 1944, where he taught in the history department for two years and continued work on a doctorate at the University of Washington.

-Sources: Obituary, George Edgar Shankel, Review and Herald, 10 March 1977, 23; Obituary, Win O. Shankel, 11 May 1978, 23; African Division Outlook, 5 December 1929, 27 October 1930, 6; Southern African Division Outlook, 15 July 1935; Atlantic Union Gleaner, 30 August 1946, 5; See Virginia-Gene Rittenhouse biography for additional information.
+Sources: Obituary, George Edgar Shankel, Review and Herald, 10 March 1977, 23; Obituary, Win O. Shankel, R&H, 11 May 1978, 23; African Division Outlook, 5 December 1929, 27 October 1930, 6; Southern African Division Outlook, 15 July 1935; Atlantic Union Gleaner, 30 August 1946, 5; Eva Jeanette Shankel obituary, Canadian Union Messenger, January 6, 1948, 8.
+See Virginia-Gene Rittenhouse biography for additional information.